 - Introduced species have been the primary driver of documented bird extinctions.
-They are implicated in the decline of more than half of all threatened bird species
+They are implicated in the decline of more than half of all threatened bird species.

-At least four bird species have been saved from extinction by Partner action against invasive species.
+- At least four bird species have been saved from extinction by Partner action against invasive species.

-BirdLife's Pacific Partnership has cleared thirty islands of invasive rodents.
-Bird populations are recovering, and people are benefiting from increased crop yields and reduced disease risk.
+- BirdLife's Pacific Partnership has cleared thirty islands of invasive rodents.
+Bird populations are recovering and people are benefiting from increased crop yields and reduced disease risk.

 Invasive alien species are animals and plants that have been introduced into a natural habitat.
-In the last 500 years, species like rats, cats and mice have driven over 70 bird species to extinction.
-They remain one of the greatest of threats to our natural world.
-The BirdLife Invasive Alien Species Programme unites the world’s largest Partnership of national nongovernmental nature conservation organisations to tackle the global extinction crisis.
+In the last 500 years, species like rats, cats and mice have driven more than 70 bird species to extinction.
+They remain one of the greatest threats to our natural world.
+The BirdLife Invasive Alien Species programme unites the world’s largest Partnership of national non-governmental nature conservation organisations to tackle the global extinction crisis.

 From a local-to-global level, we are developing and sharing our expertise to tackle invasive alien species.
 We’re eradicating or controlling exotic species at sites where they constitute a major conservation problem, and implementing locally-led biosecurity measures to ensure they don’t return.
 Together we’re calling for more effective national, regional and international policies to address non-native invasive species.

 Find out more about our Invasive Alien Species programme here.